dabeaz-course/practical-python/Notes/01_Introduction/02_Hello_world.md

 22 2097152 230.68672 Number of days 23 Number of bills 4194304 Final height 461.37344
 ```

-Using this program as a guide, you can learn a few core concepts about Python.
+Using this program as a guide, you can learn a number of important core concepts about Python.

 ### Statements